 The 2016 interviews are useful baseline information for how journalists perceive their safety and security online.
 But the interviews took place more than one year ago.
-Since then, the political climate and situation in the Philippines has changed significantly.
-So has the social media landscape, behavior and to some extend the culture in the country.
+Since then, the political climate and situation in the Philippines have changed significantly.
+So has the social media landscape, behaviour and to some extent the culture in the country.
 It would be interesting to explore with the same respondents, perhaps even with a bigger sample size, how journalists perceive their safety and security in 2017.

 When it comes to journalist safety and security, the digital aspect of their work is left out and unexplored – which is a gap in understanding the full risks that they face.
 From the interviews, we learned that most journalists had an awareness of digital and online risks, but haven’t made clear connections between how they communicate online vis-à-vis their physical safety as journalists.
 This connection needs further exploration.

 As an organisation that provides digital security training, this research has yielded some insight that will be valuable in designing workshops for journalists.
 Specifically: